stosh689/stosh689/README.md

 Conclusion:

 This enhanced system can be used to protect critical national infrastructure, military systems, and other high-value assets from cyber threats.
 It combines multiple layers of security, including AES encryption, anomaly detection, and integrity verification, ensuring maximum protection against cyber attacks, data breaches, and unauthorized access.
+Here is a finished product of the program, integrating all the discussed features: data collection, encryption, anomaly detection, geospatial visualization, and alerting system.
+This code is structured for future scalability, adaptability to real-time data, and easy integration into a production environment.

+Key Features of the Finished Product:

+	1. Data Collection: Generates simulated data for personnel movement.
+	2. Encryption: AES-256 encryption for securing sensitive data.
+	3. Anomaly Detection: Identifies irregularities in personnel movement using Isolation Forest.
+	4. Geospatial Visualization: Displays personnel movement on a map using matplotlib and Basemap.
+	5. Alert System: Triggers alerts based on anomalies.

+import numpy as np
+import pandas as pd
+from sklearn.ensemble import IsolationForest import matplotlib.pyplot as plt from mpl_toolkits.basemap import Basemap from cryptography.fernet import Fernet import random import time

+# --- Generate Simulated GPS Data ---
+def generate_gps_data(num_points):
+    # Simulating GPS coordinates with noise and outliers
+    latitudes = np.random.normal(40.7128, 0.01, num_points)  # Centralized around NYC
+    longitudes = np.random.normal(-74.0060, 0.01, num_points)  # Centralized around NYC
+    altitudes = np.random.normal(30, 5, num_points)  # Altitude
+    timestamps = [time.time() - i*60 for i in range(num_points)]  # Generate timestamps (1 per minute)

+    data = pd.DataFrame({
+        'timestamp': timestamps,
+        'latitude': latitudes,
+        'longitude': longitudes,
+        'altitude': altitudes
+    })

+    # Introducing anomalies in the data (outliers)
+    num_anomalies = int(num_points * 0.05)  # 5% anomalies
+    for _ in range(num_anomalies):
+        idx = random.randint(0, num_points - 1)
+        data.iloc[idx, 1] += random.uniform(0.02, 0.1)  # Adding random noise to latitude for anomalies
+        data.iloc[idx, 2] += random.uniform(0.02, 0.1)  # Adding random noise to longitude for anomalies

+    return data

+# --- Data Encryption ---
+def encrypt_data(data):
+    key = Fernet.generate_key()
+    cipher_suite = Fernet(key)

+    # Encrypting data as a simple example (encrypting a string)
+    encrypted_data = {}
+    for column in data.columns:
+        encrypted_data[column] = [cipher_suite.encrypt(str(value).encode()).decode() for value in data[column]]

+    return pd.DataFrame(encrypted_data), key

+# --- Anomaly Detection with Isolation Forest ---
+def detect_anomalies(data):
+    model = IsolationForest(contamination=0.05)
+    anomalies = model.fit_predict(data[['latitude', 'longitude', 'altitude']])

+    # 1 for normal data, -1 for anomalies
+    data['anomaly'] = anomalies
+    return data

+# --- Visualization of GPS Data ---
+def visualize_data(data):
+    plt.figure(figsize=(10, 6))
+    m = Basemap(projection='merc', llcrnrlat=40, urcrnrlat=41, llcrnrlon=-75, urcrnrlon=-73)
+    m.drawcoastlines()
+    m.drawcountries()

+    # Plot normal data in blue
+    normal_data = data[data['anomaly'] == 1]
+    x, y = m(normal_data['longitude'].values, normal_data['latitude'].values)
+    m.scatter(x, y, color='blue', label='Normal Data')

+    # Plot anomalies in red
+    anomaly_data = data[data['anomaly'] == -1]
+    x, y = m(anomaly_data['longitude'].values, anomaly_data['latitude'].values)
+    m.scatter(x, y, color='red', label='Anomalies', marker='x')

+    plt.title("Personnel Movement with Anomalies")
+    plt.legend()
+    plt.show()

+# --- Alerting System ---
+def send_alert(message):
+    # This can be expanded to send emails, SMS, or integration with communication platforms
+    print(f"ALERT: {message}")

+# --- Main Program ---
+def main():
+    num_points = 1000
+    print("Generating simulated GPS data...")
+    data = generate_gps_data(num_points)

+    # Encrypt the data (for storage or transmission)
+    encrypted_data, encryption_key = encrypt_data(data)
+    print(f"Data encrypted using AES-256: {encryption_key}")

+    # Detect anomalies in the data
+    print("Detecting anomalies...")
+    data_with_anomalies = detect_anomalies(data)

+    # Visualize the data
+    print("Visualizing data with anomalies...")
+    visualize_data(data_with_anomalies)

+    # Send an alert if any anomalies are detected
+    anomalies_found = data_with_anomalies[data_with_anomalies['anomaly'] == -1]
+    if not anomalies_found.empty:
+        send_alert(f"{len(anomalies_found)} anomalies detected in personnel movement!")

+# Run the main function
+if __name__ == "__main__":
+    main()

+Explanation of the Code:

+	1. Data Generation: We simulate GPS data (latitude, longitude, altitude) for personnel moving in a predefined area.
+Some anomalies (outliers) are intentionally added to test the system’s ability to detect unusual behavior.
+	2. Data Encryption: AES-256 encryption is applied to the simulated data to protect it during storage or transmission.
+The encryption key is generated and stored for use in decrypting the data if needed.
+	3. Anomaly Detection: The IsolationForest model is used to identify anomalies in the GPS data based on latitude, longitude, and altitude.
+Anomalies are marked in the data for further analysis.
+	4. Geospatial Visualization: The matplotlib and Basemap libraries are used to plot the GPS coordinates on a map.
+Normal data is plotted in blue, and anomalies are marked in red, helping personnel to quickly identify irregularities.
+	5. Alert System: If anomalies are detected, an alert is triggered to notify relevant personnel or systems.
+This can be expanded to integrate with communication platforms such as email or messaging systems.

+Output:

+	•	The program will display a map with the normal data points and anomalies marked in different colors.
+	•	It will print an alert if any anomalies are found in the dataset.

+Next Steps:

+	1. Real-Time Data Integration: Replace the simulated data with real-time GPS data from devices.
+	2. Enhance Anomaly Detection: Use more sophisticated models or integrate environmental data (weather, terrain) for a better context.
+	3. Expand the Alert System: Integrate with email, SMS, or IoT platforms for automated response actions.
+	4. Scalability: Improve the program to handle large datasets with many personnel (potentially using databases and distributed systems).

+This program can serve as the foundation for building a robust personnel tracking and anomaly detection system, which can be applied in military, law enforcement, and civil applications for security, monitoring, and operational efficiency.